kubestellar/kubestellar/docs/content/direct/wec-registration.md

 # Check the status of your specific WEC
 kubectl --context <its-context> get managedcluster <your-wec-name> -o yaml

-# Verify the OCM agent is running on the WEC (look for pods in Running state)
+# Verify the klusterlet is running on the WEC (look for absence of Pending or failing Pods)
 kubectl --context <wec-context> get pods -n open-cluster-management-agent
 ```

 A successfully registered WEC will show:
 - Status: `Available` and `Joined`
-- OCM agent pods running in the `open-cluster-management-agent` namespace
+- Klusterlet pods running in the `open-cluster-management-agent` namespace
 - A corresponding mailbox namespace in the ITS

 ## Post-Registration Configuration